 Why Do Some Soaps Last Longer Than Others?

-Soaps enriched with essential oils and use natural ingredients typically have a shorter shelf life.
+Soaps enriched with essential oils and using natural ingredients typically have a shorter shelf life.
 Since they don’t use any preservatives, it is easy for these soaps to become moldy and expire sooner than other soaps.

 How To Make Car Wash Soaps Last Longer?